Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Personal_Access_Tokens(PAT).md

       **OR**
       </div>

-      Paste the Following Command to `Remove Scopes/Permissions` to the Token.<br>
+      Paste the Following Command to `Remove Scopes/Permissions` from the Token.<br>
       ```
       gh auth refresh -h HOSTNAME -r "SCOPES TO BE REMOVED"
       ```